BitcoinErrorLog/skywriter/README.md

 3. **Initiate Write**:
    - **Tap the "Write" button** (user action required)
-   - Then tap your phone to the NFC tag
+   - The app will automatically check tag compatibility when tag is detected
-   - The app will automatically check tag compatibility
+   - Compatibility check runs automatically - no need to tap again

 4. **Compatibility Check**:
    - ✅ **Compatible**: Writing begins automatically